Midwest Road Trips

 Science Museum Oklahoma

-This facility includes 350,000 square feet with hands-on exhibits, focused on science and discovery.
-Highlights include the Segway park along and the Kirkpatrick Planetarium.
-There is also a tinkering garage along with exhibits on art.
+This facility includes 350,000 square feet of hands-on exhibits focused on science and discovery.
+Highlights include the Segway park and the Kirkpatrick Planetarium.
+There is also a tinkering garage and art exhibits.

 Located at 2020 Remington Place.
 Open Monday to Friday from 9 a.m. to 5 p.m., Saturday 9 a.m. to 6 p.m. and Sunday from 11 a.m. to 6 p.m.
 Adult admission in $20.95 and kids (3 to 12) are $15.95.